SonaashreeVS/ETA-For-Vellore-Region/README.md

 ## ✅ Features

 - 📍 **User Input for Start and Destination Points**
-- ⏱️ **Accurate ETA Calculation** using historical data obtained using OpenStreetMap
+- ⏱️ **Accurate ETA Calculation** using historical data obtained using OpenStreetMap and using the model trained using LightGBM Algorithm.
-- 🗺️ **Map Visualization** for the selected route
+- 🗺️ **Map Visualization** for the selected route using Folium
 - 🧭 **Standalone Module** – No integration with alert systems
 - 📊 Designed for **Vellore-specific datasets**
 - ** Tweaks the value of ETA according to time of day, week of the day and highly congested hours**